JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+... so ya' thought ya' might like to go to a 'show' ... to 'feel' the 'warm' 'feel' of illusion ... that SPACE cadet GLOW ... https://www.youtube.com/watch?v=XeDrx7Jxk1g ...
+I've got some bad news for you sunshing ...
+PINK isn't well ... stayed back at the hotel ... so they sent 'us' along as a 'surrogate' band ... we're gonna find out ... where you 'fans' really ... https://www.youtube.com/watch?v=IGInsosP0Ac ...
+STAND ..!

 ... wel.com ... https://www.youtube.com/watch?v=Y0Yg9wjctRw ... to the future ... be berry Quiet ...
 I AM hunting 'rabbits' ..!

 ... but we never say a thing ... https://www.youtube.com/watch?v=MNgJBIx-hK8&t=45s ... and these crimes between us grow deeper ...
 LIGHT DOWN ...
 YOU UP and die ...